Adding Paver Sealers – The Planning Process

-Before beginning the paver-sealing process, follow the check points below to ensure the best possible installation.
-These tips are specifically for Joint Stabilizing Sealer, Natural Look (Satin); however, most apply to other sealers as well.
+Adding paver sealers can be very simple; however care should be taken with the prep work.
+Before beginning the paver-sealing process, follow the check points below to ensure the best possible application.
+These tips are specifically for Joint Stabilizing Sealer, Natural Look (Satin); however, most apply to other paver sealers as well.

 In all cases, read your sealer manufacturer’s label, in full, before starting your project.
 Refer to the full application instructions included with the sealer.

 until all pavers are free from efflorescence.
 This may take up to one full Outdoor Living season (a calendar year).

 entire surface of all dust, debris, fallen leaves, Maple Tree helicopters…etc. Use a broom, and/or a leaf blower for best results.

 with an appropriate paver cleaner for your installation.